ahvlima/rcloneMon/README.md

 # Concepts

-rcloneMon is based on **jobs** running at remote or local **servers** (instances of rclone with Remote Control enabled).
+rcloneMon is a simple web based remote monitor for rclone **jobs** running at remote or local **servers** (instances of rclone running with Remote Control enabled).
+It's aimed at headless setups (like NAS boxes) but can also be used to remote monitor jobs running on workstations.

 Due to current limitations, only a single **job** per **server** is supported (otherwise rcloneMon will show combined statistics).

-At this time, to properly monitor multiple **job** running on a host, use multiple **servers** on different **ports** (--rc-addr).
+At this time, to properly monitor multiple **job** running on a host, use multiple **servers** on different **ports** (`--rc-addr`).

-## Future
+## Future development

-Once rclone can provide per job statistics (for asynchronous jobs in a single rclone instance), rcloneMon will be enhanced to allow multiple simultaneous **jobs** on a **server**.
+Once (and if) rclone provides per job statistics (for asynchronous jobs in a single rclone instance), rcloneMon will be enhanced to allow multiple simultaneous **jobs** on a **server**.

+Current goals are:

+1. Add an acompanying job start/status script, for use in headless systems, using the same `config.json` file.
+2. Support progress information for overall job [require feature change in rclone]
+3. Support asynchronous jobs [require feature change in rclone]
+4. Create a modular component
+5. Create a multi-job monitor
+6. Add full job status over time (babysiting)

 # Dependencies

+rcloneMon don't require a webserver, as rclone can be used to serve the files, with `--rc-files`.

-Transfer speed graphics use [C3.js](https://c3js.org/), as well as its dependency [D3.js](https://d3js.org/).
+There is a single dependency: transfer speed graphics use [C3.js](https://c3js.org/), as well as its dependency [D3.js](https://d3js.org/).

 # Installing

-All files, including C3.js (c3.min.js) and D3.js (d3.min.js) must be placed in a single directory.
+All project files, including C3.js (c3.min.js) and D3.js (d3.min.js) must be placed in a single directory on a web server or under the directory structure specificed on rclone `--rc-files` option.

-rcloneMon does not require a webserver, as rclone can be used to serve these files, with `--rc-files`.
-If using a different webserver or monitoring jobs on a different host is possible because the current implementation of rclone does not enforce CORS.
+Using a different webserver or monitoring jobs on a different host is possible because the current implementation of rclone does not enforce CORS.

 # Configuration